COMMERCIAL. DISPUTES. HEALTH & SAFETY. HOUSING.

-My area of specialism is Social Housing – principally housing management.
-This includes tenancy advice, enforcement, and anti-social behaviour.
-I also deal with commercial disputes and particularly landlord/tenant issues, such as breaking leases and clearing sites for development.
-Plus, I advise public bodies on their duties under the Freedom of Information Act, and in particular, the impact of the Environmental Information Regulations on local land charges.
+Rebecca is an expert in Social Housing – principally housing management.
+This includes tenancy advice, enforcement, and anti-social behaviour. she also deals with commercial disputes and particularly landlord/tenant issues, such as breaking leases and clearing sites for development.
+She advises public bodies on their duties under the Freedom of Information Act, and in particular, the impact of the Environmental Information Regulations on local land charges.

 How do you make a difference for your clients?